jrmoorthy/ELFStaticAnalysisDataset/README.md

 x86	  1052

-Hashes of the malware as specified by Virusshare is included in the dataset.
+Hashes of the malware as specified by Virusshare is included binary name in the dataset e.g., Virusshare_<hash>_<arch>.

+The architecture is also appended to the name of the binary.

+More details can be found in the research paper.